There are things you can

 In addition to all of the things mentioned above, you can promote you dog on your personal Facebook page, to your friends and family, and tell everyone you know about your dog.
 You can share your dog’s personal profile web page by going to his/her page and clicking on the “Share” link.
 Potential adopters can submit inquiries and applications to adopt your dog and we will process those.
 You can direct potential adopters to this section of our website which explains the adoption process.
 All they need to do is complete an adoption application.

 Keep your cell phone ready to take photos and videos when your rescued dog is playing or doing something that is really cute or special and send those to us – the more frequent, the better!
-You can also post those to your Facebook page and feel free to include a link to the web page we create for your dog.
+To include them in your dog’s web page – share them to the Baja Dogs Rescatistas Whatsapp Group with a specific note to a member of the volunteer team using “@” in front of their name.
+If you are not a member of this group, contact your rescatista/foster coordinator to join.

 During the course of finding a home for your dog, we may contact you with specific questions or need specific photos or video of your dog.
 Once we believe we have found a home for your dog, we contact you to tell you about the home and get your input.
 Some potential adopters may want to Skype with you first to meet the dog via video and talk to you.
 We will work with you to set this up.
 Assuming that all goes well, we will work with you to prepare your dog for the final steps to be adopted.
 If the home is here in La Paz, we may ask for a meeting, a sleepover or trial period to make sure everything works out well.
 If this is the case, it would be great to give your dog a bath, trim his/her nails and otherwise get him ready to meet prospective families.
 If you need help with this, please let us know.